dyninc/chef-anchor/README.md

 ## Scope

 This cookbook installs anchor and configures it.
 It is currently only supported running on ubuntu 14.04 using upstart for process control and nginx as a frontend proxy to a backend uwsgi server with the anchor app.
-Deployment of the anchor app happens directly from the openstack GIT repository.
+Deployment of the anchor app happens directly from the openstack GIT repository or from pip.

 ## Requirements